-Nick Saab provides strategic analysis, advice, and support to Lewis-Burke Associates' (Lewis-Burke) clients on an array of topics, including: transportation and infrastructure, space policy, energy and environment issues.
-He maintains strong bipartisan relationships on Capitol Hill and works successfully with both congressional committees and personal offices to advance client priorities.
+Nick Saab provides strategic analysis, advice, and support for Lewis-Burke clients on an array of topics in the physical sciences.
+He maintains strong bipartisan relationships on Capitol Hill and works successfully with congressional committees and personal offices to advance client priorities.